endlesspint8/endlesspint8.github.io/testing/2016-11-18-beer-introductions-2.md

 WHAT DO YOU SEE IN THE PLOT FOR...
 ABV, TEMP, ETC.

 The second graph is slightly more sophisticated, allowing for more than one feature to be plotted, lending itself to be used as a comparative tool.
-What you will see here are the beer features standardized (https://en.wikipedia.org/wiki/Feature_scaling#Standardization).
+What you will see here are the beer features <a href="https://en.wikipedia.org/wiki/Feature_scaling#Standardization" target="_blank">standardized</a>.
 We have the opportunity to map three data elements onto each point, a variable each on the X axis, Y axis, and the dots themselves by way of using color.
 The graph defaults to ABV against IBU.

 **scatter**